-Us millennials are a different generation when it comes to money and investing.
-We grew up in the face of two huge economic events – the tech bubble and the housing crisis.
+We millennials are a different generation when it comes to money and investing.
+We grew up in the face of two huge economic events: the tech bubble and the housing crisis.
 We grew up in a decade of war overseas.
 And we have been growing up in a world of increasingly polarized news — it's the news, spun how you want it to be.
-All of these things have us investing in a different way than our parents, and a recent UBS study confirm it.
+All of these things have us investing in a different way than our parents, and a recent UBS study confirms it.

 Investing for millennials looks a little like this:

-- Conservative and risk adverse, holding more cash than previous generations
+- Conservative and risk-averse, holding more cash than previous generations.

-But the fact is, millennials need to invest because long term investing in the stock market is one of the best ways to grow wealth over time.
-I'm fearful that too many millennials are going to simply going to save, and then wake up at 65 with a small nest egg and wonder what happened.
+But the fact is, millennials need to invest because long-term investing in the stock market is one of the best ways to grow wealth over time.
+I'm fearful that too many millennials are simply going to save, and then wake up at 65 with a small nest egg and wonder what happened.

-There is a great thing about holding a lot of cash and feeling comfortable for today – you only will feel safe and comfortable today.
-If you invest too conservative over the next 20 years, you'll be faced with a problem that I've talked about several times — and that's coming up short on money in retirement.
+There is a great thing about holding a lot of cash and feeling comfortable for today: you only will feel safe and comfortable today.
+If you invest too conservatively over the next 20 years, you'll be faced with a problem that I've talked about several times — and that's coming up short on money in retirement.

 Saving and Budgeting Won't Help You Reach Your Financial Goals

-The truth is, saving and budgeting alone won't help you reach your financial goals, and anyone who tell you otherwise is not telling you the entire story.
-Yes, saving and budgeting can HELP you, but they aren't the answer.
+The truth is, saving and budgeting alone won't help you reach your financial goals, and anyone who tells you otherwise is not telling you the entire story.
+Yes, saving and budgeting can help you, but they aren't the answer.

 I've shared with you how you can change the math on living on half your income.
 I show you how there is more to just saving half your income — you can also boost your earnings.
-Which is also why we talk about the 6 Income Streams You Need to Setup in your Twenties.
-Combining these two strategies is the start of a solid financial plan that will enable you to succeed over the long term.
+That is also why we talk about the six income streams you need to set up in your 20s.
+Combining these two strategies is the start of a solid financial plan that will enable you to succeed over the long-term.

 Investing for Millennials in a Way that is Comfortable

-Here's my breakdown of how millennials (and other risk adverse investors) can setup a portfolio that makes them feel comfortable.
+Here's my breakdown of how millennials (and other risk-averse investors) can set up a portfolio that makes them feel comfortable.
 It's a strategy that I use, and I know that it works.

 Next, you need to take advantage of free money.
-This means maximizing any 401k matches that your employer offer.
-If you qualify for a 401k at work, you must do it.
+This means maximizing any 401(k) matches that your employer offers.
+If you qualify for a 401(k) at work, you must do it.
 No exceptions.
-In this account, you need to invest in the stock market, and let it grow over time.
+In this account, you need to invest in the stock market and let it grow over time.
 Yes, it will fluctuate, but it will grow over the long term.

 Now it's your turn — what's holding you back from getting started investing, or have you already taken the first step?